 Average time spent – 1-2+ hours.

 There are only a few places we’ve been that have really made us want to go back.
 Falling Foss Tea Garden is one of them.
 We stopped here for a wonderful lunch halfway on our May Beck to Falling Foss circular walk.
 It’s somewhere I’ve wanted to visit for so long and I’m glad we finally made it.

 We also made the walk down to the bottom of the Falling Foss Waterfall which I’ve covered in this post – It’s worth a read if you are thinking of venturing down there!
-This is the view you can see from the top near the tea garden.
-There was only really one view point because of all the trees.
+There is only really one viewpoint from the top because of all the trees.

 Subject to change in bad weather – please call if in doubt 07723 477929.

 Information on accessibility – None of the paths from the car park are suitable for wheelchairs or pushchairs.

 Address: Midge Hall, Whitby, YO22 5JD, North Yorkshire, England.
 Phone: 07723 477929

 Category – Beauty Spot – Outdoors – Suitable for all ages.